-Grading Philosophy: It is the philosophy of the West Ada School District to assess and report student achievement in a manner that clearly measures what students know, do and understand based on a clearly identified set of learning targets that are definitively aligned to State standards.
+Grading Philosophy: It is the philosophy of the West Ada School District to assess and report student achievement in a manner that clearly measures what students know, do and understand based on a clearly identified set of learning intentions and student success criteria definitively aligned to State standards.
 The goal is to improve student learning by reporting grades that are accurate, consistent, meaningful, and supportive of learning, and the shift to standards-referenced learning is an effort to reach that goal.

 As a general grading practice at Victory Middle School, student assessments of learning will make up at least 80% of a student’s final grade.
 Daily work and homework (practice) will constitute no more than 20% of the total grade in the course.

 Assignments are expected to be completed and turned in on time because . . .

 - The completion of all assignments is a critical component of student learning.

 - The completion quality of all assignments is a critical component of student learning.